 Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment.
 You should always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 The contents of this website are for informational purposes only.

 Did you know that we spent a third of our lives asleep?
 That means if you live to 75, you’ll have spent 25 of those tucked up in bed.
 For something we spend so much time doing, it’s important to make sure that we’re doing it right.
-It might seem strange to consider something that we do naturally ‘right’ or ‘wrong,' but there are definite benefits and disadvantages to how exactly we sleep.
+It might seem strange to consider something that we do naturally ‘right’ or ‘wrong,' but there may be benefits to finding the best sleeping position and posture for you.

 Poor sleep can lead to a lot of health issues, with recent research suggesting links to dementia, diabetes, heart disease and many other problems.
 If you are having real issues such as insomnia or sleep apnea, it’s worth seeing a sleep specialist.
 In the meantime, let’s look at something we can adapt ourselves – the position you sleep in.